elleem/rosebud-API/README.md

 ### Links and Resources

+Thanks to Schitt's Creek for all the fun quotes.

 ### Overview

-Updating Django REST  API, by adding Permissions and Postgresql Database.
+Updating Django REST API, by adding Authentication and switching to a production server.

 #### Features

-- [x] Make your site a DRF powered API
-- [x] Adjust so that authenticated users only have access to the API
-- [x] Add a customer permission so that only authenticated users can update or delete
-- [x] Add ability to switch users directly from browsable API
+- [] Add JWT Authentication to your API.
+- [] Keep any pre-existing authentication so DRG browsable API is still usable
+- [] Switch to Gunicorn
+- [] Use Whitenoise to handle static files

 ### Setup